 Parkour has done an amazing thing by bringing back the “discovery” of movement in the way it has.
 Funny thing, my 68-year-old-former-gymnast father watched a parkour video and immediately recognized a “cool move” as a standard gymnastics vault.
 He also commented that he used to jump from rooftop to rooftop in the city as a kid.
 Parkour is gymnastics at its roots.
 What Parkour showed me was that guys thought it was cool to flip.
 It also showed me that discovering your own body is a whole heck of a lot more fun than being critiqued every two seconds by a coach.

-Contrarily, I had only seen the show once in 2013, and didn’t bank on it even being around.
+Contrarily, I had only seen the show once in 2013 and didn’t bank on it even being around.
 I thought it would be another American Gladiators and a flash in the pan.
-What I do know, is that 5 year olds don’t lie, and they also don’t follow trends.
+What I do know, is that 5-year-olds don’t lie, and they also don’t follow trends.
 They’ll tell you what they love…and they love NinjaZone!
-NinjaZone is a fusion of gymnastics, parkour, obstacle training and martial arts for a reason.
-It’s meant to meet the needs of all children, designed with the following foundations:
+NinjaZone is a fusion of gymnastics, parkour, obstacle training, and martial arts for a reason.
+It’s meant to meet the needs of all children and is designed with the following foundations:

 Discipline and a progressive level system from martial arts